arista/hanbok/README.md

 DEBUG=* exec ${DIR}/{cli executable} "$@"
 ```

-* Write the code for the cli:

-  * Put each command in its own file under `commands/`, `commands/sample.ts` for example:
+* Write the code for each command in its own file under `commands/`.
+For example: `commands/sample.ts`:

 ```
 import "source-map-support/register.js"